ZhangLabGT/LinRace/README.md

 **a**.
 LinRace reconstructed tree.
 The outer ring represents major cell type assignments and the inner colors on the edges show detailed intermediate cell type assignments.
 **b**.
 Properties of the reconstructed trees from different methods.
 The max depth means the maximum total edge length going from the root to any leaf cell.
 **c**.
 A detailed look of two GES (Gene Expression Subtrees) in LinRace reconstructed tree with inferred ancestral states.

+## Contact

+GitHub issues are welcomed.
+It is also possible to send email to the main author `Xinhai Pan (xpan78 at gatech.edu)`.